Senior Product Designer, Freelance · Oct 2024 to Jun 2025

 Information Architecture

-Mapped the entire data model — player profiles, game performance metrics, staff capabilities, revenue attribution — into a coherent navigation structure that serves three distinct user roles.
-The key challenge was creating a unified system where executives, floor managers, and hosts could each access the data they need without being overwhelmed by what they don't.
+I mapped the full data model (player profiles, game performance, staff capabilities, and revenue attribution) into a coherent navigation structure that serves three distinct user roles.
+The hard part was building one unified system where executives, floor managers, and hosts each reach the data they need without drowning in what they do not.

 Information Architecture Sitemap